Adriatic Highway: Croatian section

-Croatian section of the highway is officially named D8 state road (Državna cesta D8), and it runs from Slovenian border crossing via Rijeka via Senj, Zadar, Šibenik, Split, Opuzen and Dubrovnik to the border with Montenegro at Karasovići.
-Most of the D8 is still a two-lane road, excepting rare four-lane stretches.
-Total length of the road through Croatia is 643.1 km.
-Like all other state roads in Croatia, it is maintained by Hrvatske ceste.
+The Croatian section of the Adriatic Highway is officially named the D8 state road (Državna cesta D8), which runs from the Slovenian border crossing at Pasjak via Rijeka, Senj, Zadar, Šibenik, Split, Opuzen and Dubrovnik to the border with Montenegro at Karasovići.
+Most of the D8 is still a two-lane road, with four-lane stretches being relatively rare.
+The total length of the road through Croatia is 643.1 km.
+Like all other state roads in Croatia, it is maintained by the state-owned Hrvatske ceste.

 Until recent times the highway has been the primary route connecting Adriatic coastal parts of Croatia.
 Since the 2000s multilane motorways have taken over most of its traffic, and yet more motorways are still being built along the coast.
-The motorways parallel to the road are A7 (Rupa border crossing-Sveti Kuzam), A6 (Rijeka-Bosiljevo) and A1 (Bosiljevo-Zadar-Split-Ploče).
-Since Adriatic Highway closely follows the well-indented Croatian coastline, travel is considerably longer and less safe compared to the motorways because of numerous blind curves and at-grade intersections.
-D8 state road is still popular as an alternative to the tolled highways, so the road carries fairly constant traffic during most of the year.
-The traffic intensifies in the summer, because of substantial traffic to touristic destinations.
+The motorways parallel to the road are the A7 (Rupa border crossing-Sveti Kuzam), A6 (Rijeka-Bosiljevo) and A1 (Bosiljevo-Zadar-Split-Ploče).
+Since the Adriatic Highway closely follows the well-indented Croatian coastline, travel is considerably slower and less safe when compared to the motorways because of numerous blind curves and at-grade intersections.
+However, the D8 state road is still popular as an alternative to the tolled highways, so the road carries fairly constant traffic during most of the year.
+The traffic intensifies in the summer, because of substantial traffic to tourist destinations.

-The D8 section from Rijeka to Senj experiences heavy traffic in particular because many motorists are unwilling to take the longer route along A6 and A1, even though the motorway route normally requires shorter travel time.
-This problem used to be further exacerbated before 2009 when A6 still had slow semi-highway parts on the Rijeka-Bosiljevo route.
-This section will remain congested at peak intervals until eventual completion of A7 motorway between Rupa and Žuta Lokva.
+The D8 section from Rijeka to Senj experiences particularly heavy traffic in particular because many motorists are unwilling to take the longer route via the A6 and A1, even though the motorway route normally requires shorter travel time.
+Before 2009, this problem would be further exacerbated as the A6 still had some slow semi-highway sections between Rijeka and Bosiljevo.
+This section will likely remain congested at peak times until the completion of the A7 motorway between Kraljevica and Žuta Lokva.

 Since the parallel A1 motorway terminates at the Ploče interchange, approximately 20 km northwest of Ploče, tourists heading south generally switch to the Adriatic Highway.
 Further 30 km after Ploče drivers also encounter a small strip of Bosnia and Herzegovina territory around town of (Neum) between Klek and Zaton Doli.
 After that section, the highway continues to Dubrovnik close to the coastline.

 Upon the completion of A7 and A1 the part of Adriatic Highway spanning from Ploče to Dubrovnik are planned to be upgraded to an expressway bypassing Neum in Bosnia and Herzegovina entirely via a series of tunnels and bridges, Pelješac Bridge being the most notable among them.
 The possibility of other upgrades remains open.

 East of Dubrovnik the road passes by Dubrovnik Airport and reaches the border with Montenegro at Karasovići (Debeli Brijeg on the Montenegrin side).